Trip Cancellation Travel Insurance Plans Frequently Asked Questions (FAQs)

 - Cover the entire length of your trip (the date you leave through the date you return home) and

-- Be medically able to travel
+- Be medically able to travel on the day you buy your policy.

 Your Deadline To Waive The Pre-Existing Medical Condition Exclusion: